How I Made the Switch to Natural and Cruelty-Free Personal Care Products

 Hyaluronic acid serum helps skin to retain its moisture and elasticity.
 I now wear vegan hyaluronic acid followed by argan oil and MyChelle Dermaceutical’s Sun Shield Liquid Tint Spf 50 , which doubles as my foundation.

-When my skin needs a good cleaning, I’ll use a clay mask, such as Aztec Secret Indian Healing Clay.
+When my skin needs a good cleaning, I’ll use a clay mask like Aztec Secret Indian Healing Clay.
 When combined with apple cider vinegar, it synergistically works to extract impurities and shrink pores.

 MORE: A Step-by-Step Guide to Veganizing Your Closet